-Starry Night Pro 6.0
+Starry Night Pro 6.0 full review

 As always, great educational software and Macs go hand in hand.
 Version 6.0 of Imaginova’s mature Starry Night Pro offers many new features aimed at enhancing this already robust astronomy product.